clcollins/srepd/README.md

 # Cluster Login options
 cluster_login_cmd: "ocm-container"
 shell: /bin/bash
-terminal: /usr/bin/gnome-terminal
+terminal: /usr/bin/gnome-terminal --
+# Note the trailing `--` is necessary for gnome-terminal and may be necessary
+# for other terminals as well

 # Note that aliases, etc, are not sourced by the shell command when launching.
-# This means, for example, that `ocm-container`, as normally setup using an alias, does not work, but calling the command or a symlink directly does.
+# This means, for example, that `ocm-container`, as normally setup using an
+# alias, does not work, but calling the command or a symlink directly does.

 # More complicated commands can be specified with space-separated strings
 # terminal: "flatpak run org.contourterminal.Contour"